zombiesouplab/chat/README.md

 Musonza\Chat\ChatServiceProvider
 ```

-You can use the facade for shorter code.
-Add this to your aliases:
+Add the Facade to your aliases:

 ```
 'Chat' => Musonza\Chat\Facades\ChatFacade::class to your `config\app.php`